Introducing the A2A Trail - A Pilgrimage for Nature

 A2A is nurturing strong partnerships with groups and organizations that represent the diverse concerns of the region and who will help plan, manage, and promote the trail.
 This includes Indigenous partners, municipalities, trail associations, and conservation authorities.

-We wish to recognize John Davis and John Allport and others who did a Reconnaissance Trek of the trail between Oct 1 - 15, 2017, which helped us to learn more about both the beauty and the challenges we need to address before the trail is officially opened.
-You can see the trail route and options identified to date through Google Earth by accessing the KMZ file here.
+We wish to recognize John Davis, John Allport and others who did a Reconnaissance Trek of the trail between Oct 1 - 15, 2017, which helped us learn more about the beauty and the challenges we need to address before the trail officially opened.
+In August 2023, Jamie Findlay, a storyteller and grant writer for Nature Canada, became the first person to complete the entire trek end-to-end!
+Learn more about his travels here.

 Be in touch if your organization would like to be involved!